Opening September 2019

 Manai Institute of Science and Technology is opening a new place of learning, where students will focus on their research

-ISSJ provides a week-long Spring Program, which corresponds with the curriculum of our full-time International Science High School to be launched in 2020.
-This Spring Program will help to create a foundation for students to shape their future by identifying their own science research theme and learning how to make progress with scientific approaches and effective presentation skills to deliver their results on a global level.
+ISSJ provides a week-long Summer Program, which corresponds with the curriculum of our full-time International Science High School to be launched in 2019.
+This Summer Program will help to create a foundation for students to shape their future by identifying their own research theme and learning how to make progress with scientific approaches and effective presentation skills to deliver their results on a global level.

 PROJECT “SWING-BY” INITIATED !